KillingSpark/zstd-rs/Readme.md

 # Current Status

-This started as a toy project but it is in a usable state now.
+Feature complete on the decoder side.
 In terms of speed it is still behind the original C implementation which has a rust binding located [here](https://github.com/gyscos/zstd-rs).

+Actively maintained but no new features currently planned.
+If you have suggestions please open an issue and I'll consider it.

 ## Speed